(WARNING! This spoils the Ocean-Born Mary legend)

 They charged admission, and Mr. Roy told colorful tales about Mary Wilson Wallace and the ghost which his mother claimed to have seen many times.

-Then, Mr. Roy described the lost fortune of Don Pedro, still buried somewhere in the garden where the pirate had died.
+Then, Mr. Roy enticed visitors with his story of the lost fortune of Don Pedro, still buried somewhere in the garden where the pirate had died.

-And Mr. Roy rented shovels to the tourists, for 50-cents each, so they could dig for treasure in the back yard.
+And – as if he didn’t seem enough of a charlatan at that point – Mr. Roy rented shovels to the tourists, for 50-cents each, so they could dig for treasure in the back yard.

 The ‘Ocean-Born Mary House’ in Recent Years

-Mr. Roy died in 1965, and subsequent owners of the home, while intrigued by the legend, have done everything possible to discourage curiosity-seekers from trespassing.
+Mr. Roy died in 1965.
+Subsequent owners of the home, while intrigued by the legend, have done everything possible to discourage curiosity-seekers from trespassing.

 They even moved the road in front of the house, blocking tourists from invading their privacy.